mschodin/UVCDisinfectionApp/README.md

 Open `microcontroller.ino` in the Arduino IDE
 Select Sketch -> Include Library -> Add .ZIP Library
 Navigate to `UVCDisinfectionApp/MicrocontrollerCode/libraries`
-Select `DigiPotX9Cxxx.zip` and hit Open
+Select `DigiPotX9Cxxx.zip` and click Open

 ## To download the controller app:
 Note: Only available through the Google Play store